alexandretrotel/mntn/README.md

 | `--to-machine` | Hardware-specific settings, paths with machine names |
 | `--to-environment` | Context-specific: work email, personal git config |

+#### Migrating from Symlinks

+If you previously used mntn with symlinks, the `migrate` command will automatically convert them to real files.
+Your data is preserved - the content from the backup location becomes a real file at the system location.

+After migration, remember to run `mntn backup` after editing config files to keep them in sync.

 ### Backup and Restore Guide

+mntn uses a **copy-based** approach for managing dotfiles.
+This means:
+- **Backup** copies files from your system to the backup location
+- **Restore** copies files from the backup location to your system
+- Changes to config files require running `mntn backup` to sync

 #### Creating Backups